Table of Contents

 The Program in Linguistics, housed in the Department of Slavic and Eastern Languages, offers courses for English majors who want to study English from a linguistic perspective or to examine the nature of language.

 While the department is flexible as to the number of courses that majors need to complete before studying abroad, English majors wishing to study abroad should complete (at minimum) the required Studies in Poetry and Studies in Narrative.
 Because each student's background varies, students are advised on an individual basis.
-Two courses per semester (six credits, for the class of 2014) from an English speaking country and one course per semester (three credits, for the class of 2014) from a non-English speaking country may be counted for major credit.
+Two courses per semester from an English speaking country and one course per semester from a non-English speaking country may be counted for major credit.
 These courses may fulfill historical requirements or major electives.

 Journalism and communications courses are not considered English electives unless they are taught within an English department.
 Students in the Creative Writing concentration are strongly discouraged from studying abroad for a full year.